-Note: Formula fed babies do not routinely need extra water.
-Some sources do suggest offering water to a formula fed baby when it is very hot outside (though baby may prefer to get extra water from more frequent feeding), or when baby is sick with a fever (consult baby’s doctor for guidelines).
+Formula fed babies also do not routinely need extra water.
+Some sources do suggest offering water to a formula fed baby when it is very hot outside (though baby may prefer to get extra water from more frequent feeding), or when baby is sick with a fever.
+Consult your baby’s doctor for guidelines.

 For newborns (especially under 4-5 weeks), water supplements can be risky